 If you can only have one zoom in your bag, make it a 24-70mm F2.8.
 You’ll find such a lens in the hands of wedding photographers, sports shooters, photojournalists, studio portrait photographers, and just about anyone else.
 Canon’s second generation of the popular workhorse lens offers all the versatility of its predecessor while improving sharpness and autofocus performance.
 The lens uses an enhanced optical design that helps reduce chromatic aberration for better clarity, with additional coatings for flare, ghosting, and spherical aberrations.

 Inside, Canon’s USM autofocus motor that offers reliable focus for the lens designed to tackle a number of different shooting scenarios.
 Mix that with the zoom range and a bright f/2.8 aperture throughout, and the 24-70mm is a lens that can replace several others to get the job done with one lens.

-Weather-sealed and made to last, this is a professional lens that is designed to hold up to a variety of shooting conditions, barring any major catastrophes.
-The biggest downside is the price — but if you’re looking for something similar on a tighter budget, you might want to consider the Sigma 24-70mm F2.8 Art.or the
+Weather-sealed and made to last, Canon EF 24-70 mm F2.8 is a professional lens that is designed to hold up to a variety of shooting conditions, barring any major catastrophes.
+The biggest downside is the price — but if you’re looking for something similar on a tighter budget, you might want to consider the Canon EF 24-70mm F4L or the Sigma 24-70mm F2.8 Art.

 Why you should buy this: Stabilized, sharp close-ups